janhennings/TheSwiftStyleGuide/README.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.

-Use the `// Mark:` tag to divide functionality into meaningful, easy-to-navigate sections. (`// Mark: -` can optionally be used to provide a horizontal divider in Xcode's outline)
+Use the `// Mark:` tag to divide functionality into meaningful, easy-to-navigate sections (`// Mark: -` can optionally be used to provide a horizontal divider in Xcode's outline).

 **For example:**